Harsha-2324/ReactTask_5/README.md

 ### 5. Click "Remove from Cart" to remove a product from the cart.
  ![image](./public/image/Output_Screenshot/Screenshot%20(141).png)

-### 6. Click in the Apple Store or SHOP Cart Page to go to the Home Page.
+### 6. Click in the Apple Logo or SHOP Cart Page to go to the Home Page.
  ![image](./public/image/Output_Screenshot/Screenshot%20(135).png)

 ### 7. Click in the Continue Shopping on the Cart Page to go to the Home Page.